rogue707Dev/django-gdaps/docs/usage.rst

         def do_something(self):
             pass

-Interfaces have a default Meta class that defines Interface options.
+Interfaces can have a default Meta class that defines Interface options.
 Available options:

 service
     If ``service=True`` (which is the default), then all implementations are instantiated instantly at definition time, having a full class instance availably at any time.
-You then can iterate over ExtensionPoints and use the instances directly.
+Iterations over ExtensionPoints return the instances directly.

-    If you use ``service=False``, ExtensionPoint iterations will return **classes**, not instances.
-This sometimes may be the desired functionality.
+    If you use ``service=False``, the plugin is not instantiated, and iterations over ExtensionPoints will return **classes**, not instances.
+    This sometimes may be the desired functionality, e.g. for data classes, or classes that just return staticmethods.

 ExtensionPoints
 ---------------